timescale/docs/api/stats_agg.md

 |`stats_agg`|`StatsSummary2D`|A two-dimensional StatsSummary object that can be passed to accessor functions or other objects in the stats aggregate API|

 ## Sample usage
-This example produces one and two dimensionsal StatsSummaries in the CTE (`WITH t as (...)` and then uses the `average` and `slope` accessors for each type to calculate the corresponding values from each function.
+This example produces one and two dimensional `StatsSummaries` in the CTE (`WITH t as (...)`, and then uses the `average` and `slope` accessors for each type to calculate the corresponding values from each function:
 ``` sql
 WITH t as (
     SELECT